main image

 Why is a Refund Request Letter Important?

-Here are some reasons to first send a refund demand letter to a business before taking legal action:
+Here are some reasons to first send a refund request letter to a business before taking legal action:

-2. A demand letter signals to the business that you are serious about getting your money back and you are willing to take action.
+2. A refund request letter signals to the business that you are serious about getting your money back and you are willing to take action.

-4. The most important reason to send a demand letter is that it may lead to you getting your money back quickly and efficiently!
+4. The most important reason to send a refund request letter is that it may lead to you getting your money back quickly and efficiently!

 Do I Need to Hire an Attorney to Write a Refund Request Letter?